 Cabozantinib has been associated with an increased incidence of electrolyte abnormalities (including hypo- and hyperkalaemia, hypomagnesaemia, hypocalcaemia, hyponatremia).
+Hypocalcaemia has been observed with cabozantinib at a higher frequency and/or increased severity (including Grade 3 and 4) in patients with thyroid cancer compared to patients with other cancers.
 It is recommended to monitor biochemical parameters during cabozantinib treatment and to institute appropriate replacement therapy according to standard clinical practice if required.
 Cases of hepatic encephalopathy in HCC patients can be attributed to the development of electrolyte disturbances.
 Dose interruption or reduction, or permanent discontinuation of cabozantinib should be considered in case of persistent or recurrent significant abnormalities (see Table 1).